GrazerComputerClub/Circlean/README.md

     *Note*: This key should be bigger than the original one because any archives present on the source key will be expanded and copied.

-3. Optional: connect the HDMI cable to a screen to monitor the process.
+3a.
+Optional: connect the HDMI cable to a screen to monitor the process.
+3b.
+Optional GC2 version: Connect a LED on GPIO8 or GPIO20 (HIGH while programm is running)
+3c.
+Optional: Connect Headpone or speaker to audio out (plays music while programm is running)
 4. Connect the power to the micro USB port.

     *Note*: Use a 5V, 700mA+ regulated power supply

-5. Wait until you do not see any blinking green light on the board, or if you connected the HDMI cable, check the screen.
-The process is slow and can take 30-60 minutes depending on how many document conversions take place.
+5. Wait until you do not see any active/blinking GPIO8 or GPIO20 LED on the board, or if you connected the HDMI cable, check the screen or if you connected speaker wait until music stops.
+   The process is slow and can take many minutes depending on how many document conversions take place.
 6. Power off the device and disconnect the drives.